Grozny: After the wars

-Developments

-Akhmat Tower

-In 2013, the Akhmat Tower was proposed.
-Its renders were released to the public, the design was based on traditional military towers, but many disliked the design.

-In 2015, the tower was redesigned, it was estimated to be completed in 2020.
-Construction started in 2016.

 Administrative and municipal status

 Grozny is the capital of the republic.
 Within the framework of administrative divisions, it is incorporated as the city of republic significance of Grozny – an administrative unit with the status equal to that of the districts.
 As a municipal division, the city of republic significance of Grozny is incorporated as Grozny Urban Okrug.
 The city also serves as the administrative centre of Groznensky Municipal District, but not of the corresponding administrative district.